eleda77/eleda77.github.io/docs/vocab_list.md

 **wodge** - a bulky mass or chunk; lump, wad

+**wold** - a piece of high, open, uncultivated land or moor

 **wonga** - a British slang term for money

+**wormery** - a container into which you put worms and waste food so that the worms will make the waste become compost

 **wot** - nonstandard British way of spelling what ("WOT?
 Where's my food?")